-In order to explain the importance of its preservation and care, we prepare guided tours explaining what this native forest, which is part of ARAUCO's heritage, consists of.
+In order to explain the importance of its preservation and care, we prepare guided tours explaining what this native forest, which is part of ARAUCO's forestlands, consists of.

-Guided tours where an initial presentation of the Native Forest and Heritage of ARAUCO is made.
+Guided tours where an initial presentation of ARAUCO's Native Forest and forestland.